Brian Hayes (lawyer): Career

+Early life

+Brian Hayes was born in July 1944 in Bombay British India.
+His father was an Anglo-Indian from Karachi, Sindh province and his mother was of Portuguese-Indian descent.
+He boarded at the St Joseph's School, Darjeeling in the Himalayas until the age of 11.
+In 1957 he and his family migrated to England upon the R.M.S.
+Strathnaver.

+After completing his secondary education in England and qualifying as a legal practitioner, he migrated to Australia in 1971 under the Australian Government's Assisted Passage Migration Scheme.
+He currently resides in Adelaide, South Australia with his wife and has 3 children and 7 grandchildren.

 Public service

 Strategic advisor to India

 He is a former National Chairman of the Australia India Business Council, and established its South Australian chapter in 2004.
 As National Chairman, he has chaired two Joint Business Council Meetings in Australia and India.
 Hayes first acted as a consultant advising the Government of South Australia on the state's relations with India in 2008 to develop bilateral trade and business between South Australia and India and to assist South Australian companies to export and import.
 Since his appointment, his work in the role has included leading six business delegations with the South Australian Premier and two Australian Federal Government trade delegations to India.

 Members of the Liberal Party including Opposition leader Steven Marshall have criticised his ongoing appointment.
 Vincent Tarzia has described his remuneration as "outrageous" when compared to the average South Australian wage.
 In 2015, Hayes was receiving $120,000 annually to fulfill a part-time consultancy role.
 In 2012, Hayes' remuneration was greater than that received by a member of the South Australian parliament.

 Hayes is also a Distinguished Fellow of the Australia India Institute, Australia's only national centre for research and analysis on India.